876arham/resourcesandproblems/README.md

   - Get to discuss your problems with IITians, NITians and IIITians who are best in their fields.
   - Get unlimited resources means, you'll never get out of resources during your learning period.
 Ask us, we'll provide from anywhere in this universe.
 We are internet Nazis.
   - Get everything for free.
 Not even single penny to pay.

+ #
+ > Make sure to fork, star and contribute.